nicholas-khoo/nicholas-khoo/README.md

 :e-mail: : khoo.hongli@gmail.com</br>
 :globe_with_meridians: : https://www.linkedin.com/in/khoohongli/

-I look forward to connecting with you and welcome once again!
+I look forward to connecting with you!
+Welcome once again!